jaortizce/CelebrityProject/README.md

-This is an spring 5 application JDK 11 is being used.
+This is a spring 5 application JDK 11 is being used.
 Maven is needed in order to compile it

 There is a game.properties file in the path config/game.properties